graphology/graphology-layout-forceatlas2/README.md

 layout.kill();
 ```

 **WARNING!**: if you are using [`webpack`](https://webpack.js.org/) to bundle your code, avoid the `cheap-eval`-like options for the [`devtool`](https://webpack.js.org/configuration/devtool/) setting.
 Some users noticed that it interacts in mysterious ways with the library's code and cause performance to drop dramatically when using the worker.
+Note that this should have been fixed from v0.5.0.

 ### #.inferSettings